A Design Space for Multiscale Visualization

 {\textit{User discrete.}} In some visualizations, designers allow users to choose how to navigate from a discrete set of options, a choice we call \textit{user discrete}.
-The synthetic illustration of Interactive Multilevel, shown in Figure~\ref{fig:diagram}b, uses this choice as the user chooses the step size by selecting an area to zoom in to from a set of four discrete options.
-Figure 6 of Waldin et al.'s Cuttlefish paper \cite{waldin2019cuttlefish} illustrates this idea with a hierarchical treemap where the user can click on a node and have it expanded out, effectively zooming in.
+MizBee uses this choice as the user chooses the step size by selecting an area to zoom in to from a set of discrete options.

 {\textit{User mixed.}} Finally, some visualizations use both \textit{user continuous} and \textit{user discrete}, which together form the final option for this dimension: \textit{user mixed}.
-EVEVis from Miller et al.~\cite{miller2011evevis}, a visualization for evolution data at multiple scales, uses \textit{user mixed} as the user can first select a region from a continuous space, then further zooming is done via discrete selections.
+EVEVis ~\cite{miller2011evevis}, a visualization for evolution data at multiple scales illustrated in a stylized manner in Figure~\ref{fig:example-superfig}\subfigevevis, uses \textit{user mixed} as the user can first select a region from a continuous space, then further zooming is done via discrete selections.